 Following her can help you grow and understand how to score a job with a major company like Microsoft.

 The star is a board member of the National Center for Women & Information Technology and is also known for being a breast cancer survivor.
-She often talks about her experiences including difficulties she had to face in her professional life.
+She often talks about her experiences including the difficulties she had to face in her professional life.

 She has been a part of several conferences and shows including the People Talk series that featured her speaking to other HR leaders about the changing trends and industry happenings.